open-template-hub/swagger-decorators/README.md

 The only difference for decoration, if you are defining a schema for parameters, you must set the second argument of
 @SwSchema, which is isParameterSchema, to **true**.

+You can use Parameter Schema only with @SwParam parameters, and Property Schema can only be used with @SwProp properties.

 Here you can see the example for Property Schema:

 ```ts